G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 `ssh username@192.168.1.92 -i "C:\\Users\\username\\.ssh\\id_rsa`

 Replace "username" with your username, which can be found on the the right-hand side of the "Access to Console" button.
-Additionally, replace "192.168.1.92 with the IP address of your instance, and replace "C:\\Users\\username\\.ssh\\id_rsa" with the path to your private key file in PEM format on your computer.
+Additionally, replace "192.168.1.92 with the IP address of your Bare Metal, and replace "C:\\Users\\username\\.ssh\\id_rsa" with the path to your private key file in PEM format on your computer.
 Important!
-If you created an instance with only a private interface, create a floating IP address and use it when connecting to the instance over ssh.
+If you created a Bare Metal with only a private interface, create a floating IP address and use it when connecting to the Bare Metal over ssh.

 7\.
 The utility will warn you that you're trying to connect to an unknown device and ask if you want to continue.
 Type "yes" and press Enter.

 <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh/yes.png" alt="yes.png">

 8\.
-(Step for connecting using a password only) enter the password you configured while creating an instance or a bare metal server.
+(Step for connecting using a password only) enter the password you configured while creating th Bare Metal.

 You have connected to your machine.